 - Find a large shallow bowl and line it with a decorative dishtowel or napkin (if you'd like) and place the buns inside.
 You could also use a serving platter for the slider, or just leave them in their original packaging.

 - Place the coleslaw in a bowl with small tongs or a serving spoon, and equip the pickles with small tongs or a fork.
 You can leave them in the jar, or transfer them to a bowl, if desired.

 - Make sure the BBQ sauce is easy to drizzle.
 If not, consider transferring it to a gravy boat or bowl, and equipping it with a small spoon or ladle.

-While I don’t recommend making pulled pork sliders too far in advance (read above) there are measures you can take to keep your sliders tasting fresh.
+While I don't recommend making Pulled pork Sliders too far in advance (read above) there are measures you can take to keep them tasting fresh.
 Before assembling the sliders as directed, smear the insides of each bun with either mayonnaise or room temperature, unsalted butter.

 This only works for so long (as, again, the moisture content in pulled pork is very high) but you are essentially forming a temporary barrier between the slider bun and the juices from the pork.